mwkpe/pichi/README.md

 Description
 ---
-Pichi is a small program for reading NMEA sentences from a GNSS receiver and logging or transmitting the positonal data, practically turning a Raspberry Pi into a GPS tag.
+Pichi is a small program for reading and parsing NMEA sentences from a GNSS receiver and logging or transmitting (UDP) the positonal data, turning a Raspberry Pi into a GPS tag.

 Requirements
 ---